Red Elephant Safari - Amboseli, Tsavo West and Tsavo East - Four days from Nairobi

 You'll depart from Nairobi in the morning for the drive to Amboseli National Park.
 Your drive takes you across the Athi Plains, the ancestral home of the famous Maasai.

 Upon arrival in Amboseli, you'll see why it is sometimes called the Royal Court of Kilimanjaro.
-The park offers the best views of Africa's highest mountain and is also home to large herds of free-roaming elephants.
+The park is home to large herds of free-roaming elephants and offers the best views of Africa's highest mountain above.

 You'll arrive in time for lunch at your lodge before embarking on a memorable sunset game drive through the park.